inmyth/scala-templates/README.md

 ## Concurrency
-In general concurrency task can be divided into four:
+In general concurrency task can be divided into four regions:

 |              | Single        | Multiple  |
 | ------------ |:-------------:| :-----:|